coderefinery/mma/_episodes/01-motivation.md

 ![C/C++-class hierarchy]({{ site.baseurl }}/img/classhierarchy2.png "Class hierarchy.
 Licences CC BY 3.0"){:class="img-repsonsive"}

 The figure shows three classes Soundex, NYSIIS and ReverseSoundex which inherit PhoneticAlgorithm.
-These threeclasses must implement the virtual function `encode()` according to the C++-standard.
+These three classes must implement the virtual function `encode()` according to the C++-standard.

 From Python we would like to make use of these classes and their methods in a